itsvitoracacio/va_blog_test/_posts/onlinebusiness/2021-05-03-Bewelcome-to-jekyll.markdown

 ---
 layout: post
-title: Committing $250k this Year to Racial Justice Efforts
+title: Snyk - Automatically Scan and Fix Ruby and Nodejs Vulnerabilities
-date: 2020-06-15 12:14:37 -0300
+date: 2019-11-10 12:14:37 -0300
-categories: jekyll update marketing
+categories: jekyll onlinebusiness marketing blockchain
-ref: post1
-permalink: /post1
-lang: 🇧🇷
+lang: 🇺🇸
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.